LEAP-WS/MGLN/README.md

 ## Description
 This is the repository for the PR paper [Multi-Level Graph Learning Network for Hyperspectral Image Classification].

+Abstract: Graph Convolutional Network (GCN) has emerged as a new technique for hyperspectral image (HSI) classification.
+However, in current GCN-based methods, the graphs are usually constructed with manual effort and thus is separate from the classification task, which could limit the representation power of GCN.
+Moreover, the employed graphs often fail to encode the global contextual information in HSI.
+Hence, we propose a Multi-level Graph Learning Network (MGLN) for HSI classification, where the graph structural information at both local and global levels can be learned in an end-to-end fashion.
+First, MGLN employs attention mechanism to adaptively characterize the spatial relevance among image regions.
+Then localized feature representations can be produced and further used to encode the global contextual information.
+Finally, prediction can be acquired with the help of both local and global contextual information.
+Experiments on three real-world hyperspectral datasets reveal the superiority of our MGLN when compared with the state-of-the-art methods.

 ## Requirements

 - Tensorflow (1.4.0)